RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

 aliases:
 ---

-When running Redis Data Integration in a [Kubernetes](https://kubernetes.io/) environment, we recommend creating a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) and adding the RDI CLI as a pod in the cluster.
+When running Redis Data Integration (RDI) in a [Kubernetes](https://kubernetes.io/) environment, we recommend creating a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) and adding the RDI CLI as a pod in the cluster.

-Throughout the document, the snippets make use of the Kubernetes `kubectl` tool.
+Throughout this document, the snippets make use of the Kubernetes `kubectl` tool.
 All examples can be replaced with `oc` when working in an OpenShift environment.

 ## Prerequisites

 - An existing Redis Enterprise cluster version >= 6.2.18
 - [RedisGears](https://redis.com/modules/redis-gears/) {{<param rdi_redis_gears_current_version>}} installed on the cluster.
-In case it's missing, see [Install RedisGears for Redis Data Integration]({{<relref "/rdi/installation/install-redis-gears.md">}}) to install.
+In case it's missing, see [Install RedisGears for Redis Data Integration]({{<relref "/rdi/installation/install-redis-gears.md">}}) for instructions.
-- A target Redis DB (can be added after installation).
+- A target Redis database (can be added after installation).

-> Note: The RedisGears binaries to install must match the base OS of Redis Enterprise containers.
-In case of [Rancher](https://www.rancher.com/), Redis Enterprise container base OS is Ubuntu 18.04.
+> Note: The version of RedisGears you will install must match the base OS of the Redis Enterprise containers.
+In case of [Rancher](https://www.rancher.com/), the Redis Enterprise container base OS is Ubuntu 18.04.
 Use the following command to install RedisGears:

 ```bash
 curl -s https://redismodules.s3.amazonaws.com/redisgears/redisgears.Linux-ubuntu18.04-x86_64.1.2.6-withdeps.zip -o /tmp/redis-gears.zip